petrj/NetworkReading/README.md

 Windows:

-Choose your network device number by "ngrep -L" ffmpeg and ngrep must by in your PATH
+Choose your network device number by "ngrep -L", ffmpeg and ngrep must by in your PATH

     Start-NetworkReading -DeviceNumber 6 | Receive-NetworkStreamData -OutputDirectory "c:\temp"